Cowboys News App [Android]

 14 June 2017: Dan Skipper (60)

-of the Dallas Cowboys during minicamp day 2 practice at Ford at in Frisco, Texas.
+of the Dallas Cowboys during minicamp day 2 practice at Ford Center at The Star in Frisco, Texas.
 Photo by James D. Smith/Dallas Cowboys

 A common issue among this second unit upfront is their lack of balance.
 When working with double teams, working laterally, and moving up to the second level as you must do in a zone blocking scheme, offensive linemen must stay on their feet.
 It is an absolute necessity, as one linemen hitting the deck could ruin the entirety of the run play.